Today, I’m going to share some ideas about how to stay sane when working from home.

 He thinks I am sane…

+I did author the book Insane Sanity and there are many of my friends and family that are not fooled.
 Let’s keep my sanity level out of this equation and I will share 15 ways to stay sane when working from home.
+Enjoy!

 15 Ways to Stay Sane When Working from Home